2014 Agra religious conversions: The event

 Rajeswar Singh, the Aligarh area President of the Samiti, wrote an open letter asking for monetary help.
 He stated that the group had converted 40,000 Muslims and Christians in western Uttar Pradesh last year and started a target of 100,000 conversions for next year.
 He also stated that each activist who works to convert Muslims incurs an annual expenditure of 500,000 rupees and one that works to convert Christians requires 200,000 rupees.
 He sought monetary help from interested parties to run the programme of conversions.

 The Agra Police registered a First Information Report (FIR) against Dharam Jagaran Samiti and its convener in the State Nand Kishore Valmiki, and launched an investigation.
 Cases were registered under Section 153(A) (promoting enmity between different groups) and Section 415 (using fraudulent means) of the Indian Penal Code, based on a complaint made by one of the participants that was converted.
 The FIR states that ration cards and housing plots were promised for those who converted to Hinduism.
 Valmiki was subsequently arrested on 16 December.

 Another Hindu nationalist group, Hindu Jagaran Samiti, announced that it would hold the "biggest ever" conversion programme in the country in Aligarh on the day of Christmas.
 5,000 Muslims and 1,000 Christians were said to be ready to get converted.
 Members of Parliament from Gorakhpur, Yogi Adityanath, and from Aligarh, Satish Gautam, have welcomed the announcement.
 Gautam declared in the Parliament, "We have been doing this (conversion) for several years and will do it again on 25th December.
 This is not a conversion but ‘ghar wapasi’ (home coming)."
-Vishva Hindu Parishad (World Hindu Council), one of the largest members of the Sangh Parivar, announced that it will hold a conversion programme in Rae Bareli, the then-constituency of the Congress party leader Sonia Gandhi, where it has acquired 60 families that are ready to convert to Hinduism.